chrisgaunt/nihongonotes/docs/about.md

 ## Why?

 The very first version of these were vocabulary cards made for my kids.
-They are massive Pokémon fans and I was looking for a way to make learning Japanese vocabulary more fun for all of us.
+They are massive Pokémon fans and I was looking for a way to make learning Japanese vocabulary more fun for them.

-I decided to also make a few grammar and kanji cards for myself and found the process of researching the card contents to be more fun and engaging than textbooks and standard flashcards.
+I then made a few grammar and kanji cards for myself and found it to be a fun and rewarding way of tracking my progress through the language.

-As I made more cards I felt a sense of progress I'd always been missing, and so I decided to keep making them.
+And so I put together this site as a collection of cards showing my progress and immersion in the Japanese language.

 ## Can I use these cards for my own study?